ostbergjohan/neoloadcompare/README.md

 ### Example Response: 500 Internal Server Error (to trigger fail of pipeline)

-In case of an error, such as exceeding the allowed percentage difference from the baseline, the response may look like this:
+In case of exceeding the allowed percentage difference from the baseline, the response may look like this:

 ```json
 {